hansiang93/cs2102database/docs/api.md

 search by username

 To do: Sort database by name via trigger

-Set PostGreSQL DATE format
+done Set PostGreSQL DATE format

 Get Current DATE in Postgres

 New Function for random PID and IID

-Trigger to check if funded, if not, check if fund is reached If ensure investment date < p.enddate
+done??
+Trigger to check if funded, if not, check if fund is reached

+If ensure investment date < p.enddate

 SEARCH BY PROJECT NAME AND FILTERS